simme/services_oop/README_NEW.markdown

 The definition looks like this
    @Relationship(name='a_name', controller='method')
-* ´name´ is used to map the controller method to an URI.
+* `name` is used to map the controller method to an URI.
-* ´controller´ is the name of the callback method.
+* `controller` is the name of the callback method.

 #### Accessing a Relationship ####
 If you're using the _REST server_ you would access this relationship by performing a GET call to the following URL: